CADmium-Co/ISOtope/README.md

 $$

 Where $\alpha$ is the step size (typicall 0.001) and $\nabla L_i(q_t)$ is the gradient of the energy of the constraints.
 If we do this often enough, e.g. 100000 times, we will find a state of the sketch that satisfies all the constraints as much as possible.
 It ends up in the same phyical state as a spring system would.
 Even though 100000 times sounds a like a lot, it is not for a modern PC.
 It just takes a couple of milliseconds.

+### Solving with BFGS

+Gradient descent is not the only way to solve this problem.
+There are many other solvers that are faster and more robust.
+One of them is the BFGS solver.
+It is a quasi-newton method that approximates the hessian of the loss function.
+This is a matrix that tells us how the gradient changes.
+It is a bit more complex, but also a lot faster.
+If you are interested in the details, check out the [wikipedia page](https://en.wikipedia.org/wiki/Broyden%E2%80%93Fletcher%E2%80%93Goldfarb%E2%80%93Shanno_algorithm).

+BFGS solver is the default solver people should use.
+It is faster and more robust than gradient descent.
+Also, the solutions are much more accurate.

+### Conflict resolution

 In case of conflicting constraints, we can also figure out which constraints are the ones that actually cause the conflict.
 Constraints that are satisfied will have a energy/loss of 0.